Henry-Hiles/Messaging/README.md

 ## Technologies

 This project was built using handcrafted Javascript, as well as Node.js, Socket.io, and Express.
-It also uses nodemon for running in development.